 Allegories and metaphors are literary devices or figures of speech that will improve your writing.

 Allegories and metaphors may seem similar, but they’re not the same.

 Many writers use the metaphor and allegory regularly but often without knowledge of what the devices are and how they work.
 Skilled writers know the differences and how to wield each one well.

 Both the allegory and metaphor compare two unrelated ideas or objects to create more impactful writing.

 So what’s the difference?

 In general, metaphor is a short phrase or paragraph that compares two seemingly unrelated things to make a point, while an allegory is a long narrative that uses a seemingly unrelated story to teach a lesson or prove a point.

-Here is a closer look at what each one is, examples of each, and how to use them in your writing effectively.
+Here is a closer look at what each one is, with examples demonstrating how to use them in your writing effectively.